gitter-badger/OgarConsole/README.md

 # OgarConsole
-OgarConsole >> Control Ogario Servers

-Installation

-- Download Zip, Place files in Ogar directory
-- Ogar start file = require('./index').
-Change if needed
-- Change console port.
-Default(1000)
+OgarConsole Server Controller.

+*Installation*

+1. Download OgarConsole
+2. Upload OgarConsole to Ogar game directory
-- run command 'npm install' dependencies(express, http, socket.io, node-cmd, fs)
+3. Run command 'npm install' or install (Dependencies(express, socket.io, fs, http, node-cmd,))
+4. Change console port in 'cmd.js'.
+Default (1000)

 Run 'startconsole.bat'

 open browser to http://127.0.0.1:1000

 You will now have a console to run your game from in browser.

-WINDOWS ONLY!